qpdf/qpdf/manual/cli.rst

      - omitted: the page number does not appear, though the prefix, if specified will still appear

+   - :samp:`{start}` must be a number ≥ 1

    - :samp:`{prefix}` may be any string and is prepended to each page label

+   The first label spec must have a :samp:`{first-page}` value of ``1``, indicating the first page of the document.
+If multiple page label specs are specified, they must be given in increasing order.

    A given page label spec causes pages to be numbered according to that scheme starting with :samp:`{first-page}` and continuing until